grafana/tempo/docs/sources/tempo/api_docs/_index.md

   ]
 }
 ```
-This endpoint can also receive `start` and `end` optional parameters, these parameters will define the time range from which the tags will be fetched
+This endpoint can also receive `start` and `end` optional parameters.
+These parameters will define the time range from which the tags will be fetched

 #### Filtered tag values